aarch64-laptops/build/README.md

 This stage requires the most amount of user interaction.
 Once the installer starts you will be required to go through each stage to install your bespoke version of Ubuntu Bionic.

 **IMPORTANT:** It is of the utmost importance that SSH is installed as part of this process, or you will have to find a way to install it retroactively (it is possible, but is a pain).
-SSH is used to transport the package archive and configure scripts into the VM for install/execution.
+SSH is used to transport the package archive and configure scripts into the VM for installation/execution.

 ##### Using the containerised build environment to build Ubuntu

-If you're likely to be building more than one image, the same image multiple times or you think there is a chance of build failure, it is recommended that a base image is installed using the provided Dockerfile.
+If it is likely that you will be building more than one image, the same image multiple times or you think there is a chance of build failure, it is recommended that a base image is installed using the provided Dockerfile.
 This will ensure the following, time consuming actions only take place once:

   1. Upgrade Bionic
   2. Install this project's basic prerequisites